- Unique mountains

 So what's it like?

-Relaxed Italian hospitality, quiet slopes and great-value resorts ...
-If you’re after an authentic European ski holiday without the stuffiness or the price tag, Italy is it.
+Relaxed Italian hospitality, gourmet food for less and quiet slopes with great snowmaking.
+If you’re after an authentic European ski holiday without the stuffiness or the price tag, then Italy is it.

-And if skiing in one country isn’t enough, you can ski Italy and France in one day on the lift-linked Milky Way ski area.
-Its 400km of pistes connect a web of resorts – from the family-friendly to the party-hard – stretching across Sauze d’Oulx, Sestriere, Sansicario and Claviere in Italy and over the border to Montgenèvre in France.
-The Winter Olympics came to the Milky Way in 2006, bringing speedier lifts, which means less time queueing and more time on the slopes.
+If skiing in one country isn’t enough, you can do Italy and France in one day with the Milky Way area.
+Its 400km of pistes connect a web of resorts – from the family-friendly to the party-hard – stretching across Sauze d’Oulx, Sestriere, Sansicario and Claviere in Italy and over the border to Montgenèvre.